 - The cycle is stopped during the stimulation and hormone administration phases.
 At this point, it is crucial that you avoid unprotected sexual intercourse, as the risk of multiple births and late OHSS is high.

 - Embryo cryopreservation

 - In this case, the specialist carries the egg retrieval procedure, but the eggs collected will be fertilized and frozen for being transferred in future cycles.
 If the cycle were continued and pregnancy occurred, the increase of hCG levels could cause the woman to develop OHSS.

-It should be noted that, if you opt for the latter strategy, what we freeze are embryos and not eggs because, by doing it, we make sure that they are high-quality embryos, that is, embryos that have been able to survive the freezing-thawing process.
+It should be noted that, if you opt for the latter strategy, your specialist will freeze embryos and not eggs.
+By doing this they obtain high-quality embryos; embryos that have been able to survive the freezing-thawing process.

-Once the eggs have been retrieved from the IVF patient, they should be fertilized within the next 4 hours.
-After this timeframe, they will be too "old" to be used.
+Once the eggs have been retrieved from the IVF patient, they should be fertilized within 4 hours.
+After this timeframe, they will be too "old" to be fertilized.

 Potential problems that may occur at this stage include: